 Several gaps and needs were highlighted in 2020 from the SIM workgroup, the CSA/SIP and the JJCC related to the services available to juvenile justice-involved youth and their families.
 They shared several recommendations, establishing a more structured supervision model; potentially a Family Team model to have a team of professionals, family and other supports for each youth.
 In December 2020, the revised juvenile supervision model was developed and by June 2021, all juvenile probation officers will have completed Family Team Meeting training and Case Management training.
-Further, by August 2021, it is estimated that the revised juvenile supervision model will be fully implemented.
+Further, in August 2021, the revised juvenile supervision model was fully implemented.
 Another shared recommendation was the need for vocational training.
 Beginning academic year 2020/2021, a revised career training education program was implemented between Probation and the Yolo County Office of Education.
 Further Career Training Education programs continue to be explored.